thatwonguy/LLM_fine_tuning/README.md

 <p align = "center"><img src="https://github.com/thatwonguy/LLM_fine_tuning/assets/78534460/dca2fc45-0632-48af-a6e9-f69f8232b2f6"></p>

-A high level view of a very effective method of fine-tuning a model is to take the base model that is already pre-trained and available on platform like hugging-face and freeze the main layers of the model, and only train the outer layers before merging with the base model layer at the inference stage:
+A high level view of a very effective method of fine-tuning a model is to take the base model that is already pre-trained and available on open-source platform repos like hugging-face and freeze the main layers of the model, and only train the outer layers with your own proprietary data before merging with the base model layer at the inference stage:

 <p align = "center"><img src="https://github.com/thatwonguy/LLM_fine_tuning/assets/78534460/981de2a9-081a-477d-91df-3c0d25be47e7"></p>